-- Use OTT or JPublisher to generate new header files for applications, depending on whether the application is written in C or Java.
+- Use Oracle Type Translator (OTT) to generate new header files for applications, depending on whether the application is written in C or Java.

 Adding a new attribute to a supertype also increases the number of attributes in all its subtypes because these inherit the new attribute.
 Inherited attributes always precede declared (locally defined) attributes, so adding a new attribute to a supertype causes the ordinal position of all declared attributes of any subtype to be incremented by one recursively.

 You must update the mappings of the altered type to include the new attributes.
-Oracle Type Translator (OTT) and JPublisher do this.
+Use Oracle Type Translator (OTT) to do this.
 If you use another tool, you must be sure that the type headers are properly synchronized with the type definition in the server; otherwise, unpredictable behavior may result.